 If the Customs Administration cannot verify the contents of the Customs Declaration through inspection of the goods or the documents submitted, it may suspend inspection and request necessary supporting documents.

 Customs taxes “duties” shall be levied according to the contents of the customs declaration.
 Should physical inspection result in a difference discrepancy between the goods and what is stated in the customs declaration, customs taxes and duties shall be levied on the basis of this finding without prejudice to the customs' right to levy the applicable fines, when necessary, under the provisions of this law.

 The Customs Administration may re-inspect the goods under the provisions of Articles 51 - 55 herein.

 Chapter Three: Provisions relating to passengers

-Items or belongings accompanying the passengers shall be declared and inspected at the competent Custom Administrations according to the rules and practices laid down by the Director General.
+Items or belongings accompanying the passengers shall be declared and inspected at the competent Custom Administrations according to the rules and practices laid down by the Chairman.

 Chapter Four: Adjustment of the value

-Should a dispute arises between the respective officer and the owner of the goods about the value of the goods due to discrepancy in description, origin or any other reason, the matter shall be referred to the director for settlement.
-If the director approves the opinion of the officer but the owner of the goods does not accept such opinion, the matter shall be referred to the Director General for settlement of dispute or for referral to the valuation committee.
+If a dispute arises between the authorized employee and the owner of the goods regarding the value of the goods due to differences in type, origin, or any other reason, the matter shall be referred to the Director.
+If the employee's opinion is not accepted by the owner of the goods, the matter shall be referred to the Chairman or his delegate for settlement of the dispute or its referral to the Value Determination Committee.